Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Method

-\item \textsf{Conclude Gameplay}: Participants could play for their desired duration.
-However, as the MOFA games involved vigorous physical activity, players typically concluded gameplay after 3-5 minutes due to physical fatigue as a result of their body engagement.
-Additional bystanders sometimes wanted to join, and the researchers would rotate them in.
-This fluid grouping mimicked real-world street play, where people can spontaneously join or leave a game.
+\item \emph{Conclude gameplay}: Participants could play for their desired duration.
+However, as the MOFA games involved vigorous physical activity, players typically concluded after 3--5 minutes due to physical fatigue from bodily exertion.
+When bystanders wished to join, researchers rotated them into the session.
+This fluid grouping resembled real-world street play, where people can spontaneously join or leave a game.

-\item \textsf{Contextual Inquiry}: The researchers immediately asked if the participants had some more time for a brief interview.
-If not agreed, the participants leave the gameplay site; if agreed, one of the researchers interviews with the player or the player group.
-The other researcher continued to moderate the gameplay.
-In the interview, participants were invited to share their experiences and thoughts as contextual inquiry, one-on-one or in their original game groups of 2–3 people.
-While being brief, these interviews captured immediate reactions, which is valuable as participants could vividly recall their just-finished experience.
-We asked open-ended questions from a prepared interview question set demonstrated in Appendix \ref{appendix:interview}.
+\item \emph{Contextual inquiry}: Researchers immediately asked participants if they had time for a brief interview.
+If they declined, the researchers let them leave.
+Otherwise, one researcher interviewed either individuals or player groups while another moderated gameplay.
+During the interview, participants shared their experiences and thoughts either one-on-one or in their original game groups of 2--3 people.
+Although brief, these interviews captured valuable immediate reactions while participants could still vividly recall their fresh experience.
+We used a prepared set of open‑ended questions listed in Appendix \ref{appendix:interview}.

 \end{enumerate}